haozi000005/ToastForCocosCreator/README.md

 ## Usage
 Downlod the two ts files into your project,then you can make a toast just by one line code: ``Toast.ShowText("hello,i am jack", Toast.LENGTH_SHORT);``，also you can omit the param of duration.

+Maybe you have noticed b4 folder,if you builded web or wechat project you should put it under directory:**res/import**。Otherwise ,when it tries to get toast bg texture,it caused 404 error。But all works fine in CocosCreator editor enviroment and localhost browser situation.

 If you want get more message about it,you can read the source code.

 Any troubles if you got,let me know.